ebu/radiodns-manager/README.md

 Check each folder for specifics README about each part.

 ## How to run in local without installing dependencies
-To start up a local instance
+To start up a local demo instance

 ```
 docker-compose -f docker-compose-standalone-demo.yml up --build -d
 ```

 Then you may visit http://localhost:4000.

+Your login credentials as admin are

+    admin
+    1234

 To shut down the local instance